 If you need legal advice and support to get through the complex process of applying for SSDI benefits, look no further!
-The disability attorneys at Brooks Law Group have helped many members of the Lakeland, Tampa Bay and Winter Haven communities navigate the complex process of applying for SSDI benefits.
-If you have questions about whether or not your qualify for benefits, Brooks Law Group can help.
+The disability lawyers at Brooks Law Group have helped many people in Florida communities navigate the complex process of applying for SSDI benefits.
+If you have questions about whether you qualify for benefits, Brooks Law Group can help.

 What You Need to Know About Social Security Disability

 The Social Security Administration (SSA) has four programs that offer benefits for people with disabilities:

 - Disabled Widows and Widowers Benefits (DWB)

 Each program follows the same procedure for disability determination services, including the medical requirements to prove disability.
 Many people confuse Social Security Disability Insurance (SSDI) with Supplemental Security Income (SSI).
 But there are multiple differences between the two programs.

 We’ll go over both of them in detail, starting with SSI, so you can better understand what makes them different.